UNESCO Chair in Bioethics

 Article 2 of the Agreement defined the purpose of the Chair.
 To coordinate and stimulate an International Network of Institutes for Medical Ethics Training (NIMED), associating higher education institutes in both the developed and developing countries, and to develop an up-to-date syllabus for medical ethics education which will satisfy the requirements of medical schools in the world.

 The first research on the importance and quality of education in ethics in medical colleges and faculties all over the world was performed in 110 medical institutes.
-Statistically and primarily the subject of ethics was found to be taught in 105 (95%) of these institutions.
-Although, on the face of it, this situation is almost ideal, in actual fact it lends support to a major premise, namely that something must be fundamentally wrong with the methods by which the subject is taught in a considerable of medical schools and due to the fact that since many physicians fail to practice ethically in spite of their study of, or concerning, ethics, the methods by which they have been trained are questionable.
+Statistically,the subject of ethics was found to be taught in 105 (95%) of these institutions.
+Although, on the face of it, this situation is almost ideal, in actual fact it lends support to a major premise, namely that something must be fundamentally wrong with the methods by which the subject is taught in a considerable number of medical schools and since many physicians fail to practice ethically in spite of their study of, or concerning ethics, the methods by which they have been trained are questionable.

 Secondly, it appears that although in 88% of the medical institutions the ethics courses are compulsory, this imposition does not guarantee that students’ conduct will always be guided by ethical values.

-One should logically deduct that the problems stems not so much from the quantity as from the quality of the tuition.
+One should logically deduct that the problems stem not so much from the quantity as from the quality of the tuition.

-It would appear that the more time is spent on the teaching of ethics, and the longer it stretches over the students whole course in medicine, the better the results should be.
+It would appear that the more time is spent on the teaching of ethics, the longer it stretches over the whole course of the students in medicine, the better the results should be.
 However, even if such a recommendation is universally accepted, it will not be strong enough to challenge and eliminate the problem of ineffectual teaching methods which are crying out for modernization and radical reform.

 In brief conclusion, there is abundant evidence to prove that many medical schools will sincerely welcome guidance in the teaching of ethics.
 They will send physicians to courses; they will welcome novel methods of teaching the subject, they will adopt a new syllabus either in its entirety or insofar as it suits their environment.
 As for the hundreds of silent institutions it may not be too much to expect that many of them will realize that a 21st century ethical approach by physicians to their colleagues as well as to their patients will strengthen the efficiency of the medical profession.